react-dnd/react-dnd/packages/docsite/markdown/docs/00 Quick Start/FAQ.md

 npm install --save react-dnd-html5-backend
 ```

-The npm packages default to the CommonJS build.
-However they also include pre-minified UMD builds in the `dist` folders.
-The UMD builds export global `window.ReactDnD` and `window.ReactDnDHTML5Backend` respectively.

-If you’d rather not use npm, you can use [unpkg](http://unpkg.com/) to access the UMD builds directly: [ReactDnD.min.js](https://unpkg.com/react-dnd@latest/dist/ReactDnD.min.js) and [ReactDnDHTML5Backend.min.js](https://unpkg.com/react-dnd-html5-backend@latest/dist/ReactDnDHTML5Backend.min.js).
-You may point your Bower config to them.

 ### How do I test React DnD components and their interaction?

 See the [testing](/docs/testing) tutorial for examples.